BraboB10/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 This is my attempt at using Machine Learning to create a simple Text based Sentiment Analysis program.
 It needs some more work.

-This program can be run using
+This program can be run using: python app.py
-python app.py

 and viewed by going to